onderest/Car-Project/README.md

 Fig.4 - Left picture is the secound card for the first car to control the servo, right picture is one card for the new car.

 After theese changes our cars worked perfectly and we could spend the last 2 weeks optimizing the cars for the track, trying diffrent motors and angels for the sensors.
 And ofcourse adjusting PID for the steering.

+And on race day we set a new all time lap record with 18 laps and ofcourse taking first and secoond place means this was not just luck! very happy with the result and our cars after all the time we spent on this project!